Fact Sheets Graphic

 Graduate Medical Education

-Additionally, DGMC offers six Phase II training programs for enlisted medical technicians (Aerospace medical services apprentice, Surgical services apprentice, Cardiopulmonary, Diagnostic imaging, Diagnostic ultrasound and Laboratory) and a nurse transition program for more than 310 students annually.
+Additionally, DGMC offers six Phase II training programs for enlisted medical technicians (Aerospace Medical Services Apprentice, Surgical Services Apprentice, Cardiopulmonary, Diagnostic Imaging, Diagnostic Ultrasound, and Laboratory) a Psychiatric Mental Health Nursing course, and a Nurse Transition Program graduating more than 310 students annually.